Shay explores the symbolism in Star Wars Rebels and shines the spotlight on Hera Syndulla

 Hera is always there for her crew, supporting them in whatever they do, and sometimes having to give a bit of tough love to keep them on the right track.
 And for the members of her crew, she is hope.
 Before they met her and joined the cause, they were all lost and had no true meaning to their lives.
 However, through her guidance, they found a purpose worth fighting for, even to their very last breath.

-One of the most striking of Hera’s features which manage stand out even with her efforts to remain unnoticeable are her eyes.
+One of the most striking of Hera’s features which manage stand out even with her efforts to remain unnoticeable is her eyes.
 They’re a bright, clear shade of light turquoise, which seems to shift between green and blue.
 This color is often used to connote femininity, and also gives a feel of the mysterious.
 They’re a reminder that, even with as tough as she often has to be, she has a soft heart, and was once a little girl staring up at the sky and the ships that flew there in absolute wonder.

 Now let’s move on to the messages hidden within this character’s costume.
 Within Rebels so far, we’ve really only seen Hera clad in variations of one outfit, her characteristic pilot’s jumpsuit.
 Of course, this could fit my topic here, as when you see her you immediately think she’s a pilot.
 But I want to go a little deeper.